satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 ## Getting API Keys

 In order to communicate with Binance we first need to get the `API_KEY` and `API_SECRET`.
-To do that – [create new account there](https://www.binance.com/?ref=12930619) (yes, it's my affiliate link, remove the `ref` attribute if you don't want me to get any affiliate comissions from you).
+To do that – [create new account there](https://www.binance.com/?ref=12930619) (yes, it's my affiliate link, remove the `ref` attribute if you don't want me to get any affiliate commissions from you).

-From your account page go to [api setup page](https://www.binance.com/userCenter/createApi.html).
+From your account page go to [API setup page](https://www.binance.com/userCenter/createApi.html).

-Create api key/secret and save somewhere, we'll use them later.
+Create API key/secret and save somewhere, we'll use them later.

 ## Adding First Screen